-A new leadership agenda for the next decade
+A new leadership agenda to retool people for the next decade

-Considering that the future competitive environment will look very different to what it is today, business need to evolve to embrace new technologies.
-According to another recent BCG “Winning the ‘20s” article, they also need to reshape their external relationships, organizations and approaches;
+Considering that the future competitive environment will look very different from what it is today, business needs to evolve to embrace new technologies.
+According to another recent BCG “Winning the ‘20s” article, they also need to reshape their external relationships, organizations, and approaches;

 “When the 2010s began, the world’s ten most valuable public companies by market capitalization were based in five countries, only two of them were in the tech sector, and none was worth more than $400 billion.
 Today, all of the top ten are in the US and China, the majority are tech companies, and some at least temporarily have surpassed $1 trillion in value”.

 Stating that to stay ahead of the key trends impacting these types of changes, leaders need to question their current assumptions and retool their companies for the coming decade.

-After reading and digesting these two articles, I realised that my ongoing personal entrepreneurship story, that I have shared in my last two blogs, have landed in this exact same space.
+After reading and digesting these two articles, I realized that my ongoing personal entrepreneurship story, that I have shared in my last two blogs, have landed in this exact same space.

 In my last two blogs, “Surviving and thriving in the entrepreneurs game”, and “Reinventing the entrepreneurs game” I highlighted the 6-key lessons learned from being an entrepreneur, to help people retool to win in the next decade.

 Including the importance of;

 - Making fundamental change choices.

-- Clarifying, enacting & embodying a passionate purpose.
+- Clarifying, enacting and embodying a passionate purpose.

-- Constantly re-educating & re-inventing yourself to take responsibility to manifest the results you want.
+- Constantly re-educating and re-inventing yourself to take responsibility to manifest the results you want.

-- Being accountable & holding others to account.
+- Being accountable and holding others to account.

-- The power of team cohesion & collaboration.
+- The power of team cohesion and collaboration.

 - Mindsets are foundational to all change.

-Here is the final instalment of my ongoing personal entrepreneurship story, describing my next three lessons & how they might also apply towards retooling to win in the ‘20’s.
+Here is the final installment of my ongoing personal entrepreneurship story, describing my next three lessons and how they might also apply towards retooling to win in the ’20s.